Coton De Tulear Dog Breed Guide: Facts, Health & Care

 The Royal Dog of Madagascar

-The Coton De Tulear originated from Madagascar where they were also known as “The Royal Dog of Madagascar.”
+The Coton De Tulear originated in Madagascar, where they were also known as “The Royal Dog of Madagascar.”
 Aside from their appearance, the breed is well-loved for their sweet personality, making them a favorite not only in the United States but throughout the world.

 In this complete guide, we explore the breed’s history, appearance, personality, and more.
 Scroll down to find out why the breed has earned its place in The American Kennel Club’s official list of breeds.